 being trusts that simply look after inheritance until children reach the age of 18

 / 21 / 25)

 An executor can also be a beneficiary of the Will.
 However, if there is any suggestion

 that there might be tensions it may be better to have a third party involved, especially

-if there is a trustto be managed.
-Where multiple executors are named they all have
+if there is a trustto be implemented and managed.
+Where multiple executors are named

-equal authority, unless otherwise indicated in the wording.
-Thus, there is no significance
+they all have equal authority, unless otherwise indicated in the wording.
+Thus, there

-to whoever is named first nor to the eldest, etc - unless the testator states otherwise.
+is no significance to whoever is named first nor to the eldest, etc - unless the

 If clients wish, InHouse can arrange for a professional executor to be appointed,